Zyyxsth/AnimeGAN2-mindspore/readme.md

 # AnimeGANv2

+This is a rewrite by our group for the 2022 Computer Vision Final Assignment of the School of Intelligent Engineering of Sun Yat-sen University。

+writer---zhanguying tangshen qumu, enlong huangjing tianyun

 Anime is a common artistic form in our daily life.
 This artistic form is widely used in several fields including advertising, film and children’s education.
 Currently, the production of animation mainly relies on manual implementation.
 However, manually creating anime is very laborious and involves substantial artistic skills.
 For animation artists, creating high-quality anime works requires careful consideration of lines, textures, colors and shadows, which means that it is difficult and time-consuming to create the works.